colinmcglynn/tyk-docs/tyk-docs/content/tyk-dashboard-api/oauth-key-management.md

 ]
 ```

-You can control how long you want to store expired tokens in this list using `oauth_token_expired_retain_period` which specifies retain period for expired tokens stored in Redis.
-By default expired token not get removed.
-See [here](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-oauth-token-expired-retain-period-a-oauth-token-expired-retain-period) for more details.
+You can control how long you want to store expired keys in this list using `oauth_token_expired_retain_period` which specifies retain period for expired keys stored in Redis.
+By default, an expired key does not get removed.
+See [expired key retain period](/docs/tyk-configuration-reference/tyk-gateway-configuration-options/#a-name-oauth-token-expired-retain-period-a-oauth-token-expired-retain-period) for more details.